On the Hardness of Energy Minimisation for Crystal Structure Prediction: Preliminaries

-One generalisation of \kcr is the \emph{at-least-$k$-charge removal problem}, denoted \akcr.
-This problem takes the same input as in \kcr, however rather than looking to remove a set of exactly $k$-charges, it is instead sufficient to remove a neutral set of at-least-$k$-charges.
-The motivation for this comes from the case that it is not be possible to remove exactly $k$ for some given $k$.
-In this generalisation more than $k$ charges may be removed, provided the cell remains neutral.
-Note that any removal of exactly $k$ will also be valid for this generalisation.
+One variation of \kcr is the \emph{$k_{\geq}$-Charge Removal problem}, denoted \akcr.
+This problem takes the same input as in \kcr, however rather than looking to remove a set of exactly $k$-charges, it is instead sufficient to remove a neutral set of at least $k$ positive and negative charges.
+In this generalisation, vertices of total weight more than $k$ may be removed, provided the cell remains neutral.
+Note that any removal of exactly $k$ is also acceptable for this generalisation.